InderjotSingh17/Registration-form/README.md

 ✅ Fully functional user registration form with real-time form validation

 🖼️ Live UI Preview

 A modern and mobile-friendly registration form:

 Create an Account

 Username | Email | Phone | Password | Confirm Password

 🔒 With password strength validation & error handling

-(Add a screenshot or GIF here if you like!)

 🛠 Tech Stack

 Python 3.13

 Django 5.1.2